jnhuang02/superhero-hub/README.md

-# WEB103 Project 2 - *Name of App Here*
+# WEB103 Project 2 - *Superheros*

-Submitted by: **Your name here**
+Submitted by: **Justin Huang**

-About this web app: **App description here**
+About this web app: **Superhero card visulization**

-Time spent: **X** hours
+Time spent: **7** hours

 ## Required Features

 The following **required** functionality is completed:

 <!-- Make sure to check off completed functionality below -->
-- [ ] **The web app uses only HTML, CSS, and JavaScript without a frontend framework**
+- [X ] **The web app uses only HTML, CSS, and JavaScript without a frontend framework**
-- [ ] **The web app is connected to a PostgreSQL database, with an appropriately structured database table for the list items**
+- [ X] **The web app is connected to a PostgreSQL database, with an appropriately structured database table for the list items**
-  - [ ] **NOTE: Your walkthrough added to the README must include a view of your Render dashboard demonstrating that your Postgres database is available**
+  - [ X] **NOTE: Your walkthrough added to the README must include a view of your Render dashboard demonstrating that your Postgres database is available**
-  - [ ]  **NOTE: Your walkthrough added to the README must include a demonstration of your table contents.
+  - [ X]  **NOTE: Your walkthrough added to the README must include a demonstration of your table contents.
 Use the psql command 'SELECT * FROM tablename;' to display your table contents.**

 The following **optional** features are implemented:

-- [ ] The user can search for items by a specific attribute
+- [ X] The user can search for items by a specific attribute

 The following **additional** features are implemented:

-- [ ] List anything else that you added to improve the site's functionality!
+- [] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough